Energizer Holdings (EPC) Q2 2017 Results - Earnings Call Transcript

 With the challenges that come with these changes also comes opportunities.
 The goal of our second strategic pillar is to rapidly reconfigure our business against those growth opportunities that we see in the marketplace in investing in them to accelerate top line over the medium-term.
 Some of the areas that we're focused on are, first, significantly growing our e-retail business.
 We've gained share within omni-channel and in pure play e-retail channels in each of the last three years.
 However, we remain under-indexed in these channels, and as we organize resource and invest in this area, we see significant growth potential.
 For example, we just launched our first shaving flagship store with Tmall, the leading e-Commerce site China.

 Second launching our own direct-to-consumer sites.
-Here, we think about the opportunity less in terms of short-term sales and more in terms of strengthening our digital capabilities, generating new consumer insights, and supporting our overall e-Commerce efforts.
+Here, we think about the opportunity less in the terms of short-term sales and more in the terms of strengthening our digital capabilities, generating new consumer insights, and supporting our overall e-Commerce efforts.
 We think we've developed a unique and a differentiated proposition that accomplishes this, builds brand equity and complements our overall channel strategy.
 We plan to launch it first in the U.S. in the next month or so.

 Third, targeting and investing in the key growth channels beyond e-retail around the world like club, value channels, et cetera, for continuing to pursue disciplined M&A to enter new growth categories and adjacencies.
-For example, our Bulldog acquisition is going very well, and we're encouraged at our ability to expand geographically.
+For example, our Bulldog acquisition is going very well, and we're encouraged at our ability to expand it geographically.
 We would love to replicate this model and build on the Bulldog example.

 And finally, continuing to expand our international scale and footprint.
 We've been growing our international business in the mid-single digits.
 We look to accelerate that growth through investment into China both on and offline, continued expansion of Sun Care markets, and the rollout of Bulldog and other grooming products.

 To realize those goals, our third strategic pillar is to build organizational capabilities and generate resources and funds to support these initiatives and to fund these investments.
 For example, our CVS initiative is progressing well and we're working to institutionalize it as our way of doing business.
-This complements several productivity projects that are well underway, including trade spend and the marketing mix management, where we're looking for continuous improvement on event list in (11:55) ROI.
+This complements several productivity projects that are well underway, including trade spend and the marketing mix management, where we're looking for continuous improvement on event list and (11:55) ROI.

 Finally, we look to continue our strong track record of production cost improvement, driven by our continuous improvement culture and process, as well as footprint changes over time.
 So, as we head into the second half of the fiscal year, I'm pleased with the great work done by our colleagues around the world who continue to drive results in the midst of a challenging and a changing world.
 We recognize and understand those challenges and are executing with urgency the three strategic pillars that I've just outlined.